-This was a plot bunny.
-I've always wanted to see a BSG 2003 and Babylon 5 running into each other after the Vorlons and Shadows left but before Clark is kicked out.
-It would also have to be before Lay Your Burdens Down – which I thought was the point that BSG 2003 became almost tiring to watch.
+This started as a plot bunny: The BSG 2003 Adama-led Fleet and Babylon 5 running into each other after the Vorlons and Shadows left but before Clark is kicked out.
+It would also have to be before Lay Your Burdens Down, which I always thought was the point that BSG 2003 became tiring to watch.
 I was watching Scar, from Season 2 of BSG and then remembered a particular order from B5.
 And this was the result.

 Marcus Cole, leader of this particular expedition, looked around at the Asteroid filled area.
 There was nothing that was obvious here, but he had been ordered to Sector 87.
 And so he came.

 He shook his head to himself and settled his expression.
-He ordered the Minbari at the Comm section, "Open a channel to Babylon 5, Captain Sheridan."
+He ordered the Minbari at the communication controls, "Open a channel to Babylon 5, Captain Sheridan."

 The Minbari nodded.
-Soon, the Captain of Babylon 5 was on the screen, his secret crush also visible.
+Soon, the Captain of Babylon 5 was on the screen, his secret love interest visible in the background.
 "Marcus.
 You're in position?"

-Marcus nodded.
+Marcus replied.
 "We got here a little while ago.
 Scanned the area, but there's nothing here.
 Just a bunch of Asteroids."
 And why he had to come look at rocks was beyond him.
-He was unaware that the multitude of asteroids was hiding things from his scanners – there was too much to filter out much data.
-But there was no obvious sign of, well, anything.
+There was too much detritus for the scanners to sort out much, but there was no obvious sign of, well, anything.
 And so the next order confused him.

 "Shoot a bunch of rocks, and then leave."

 Marcus looked around.
-He noted that every Minbari around him was studiously doing their job, "not seeing" the minor disagreement between the Shok'na and the Captain of Babylon 5, who they were sworn to serve equally.
+He noted that every Minbari present was studiously doing their job, "not seeing" the minor disagreement between the Shok'na and the Captain of Babylon 5, both of whom they were sworn to serve.

-The other two Ranger Captains immediately understood that this order operated under the Minbari precept, "Understanding is not required, Only Obedience."
+The other two Ranger Captains immediately understood that this order fell under the Minbari precept: "Understanding is not required, Only Obedience."
 They both acknowledged.

 "Head toward the Asteroid field and sync targeting scanners.
 We will go on my order."